 The Force Awakens though showcases two things: first how far vfx shots have come in the past decade and a half — it really sets the bar to a new height in terms of CG technique — and second how vfx can be effectively used in the service of the film and its narrative.

 Have a look below (with the slight caveat that links to the reel have been tending to disappear rather quickly over the past few days).
+Update: Oops!
+Sorry: the video's disappeared again.
+If we can find another link we'll point to it.

 Oh, and there are some significant spoilers ahead if you’ve not seen the film yet